np-overflow/hacknflag-writeups/forensics/lumpy-space-brincess/README.md

 This challenge is about hiding data in the Least Significant Bit(lsb) of an image.

-To solve this challenge, open the image in stegsolve.
+To solve this challenge, open the image in `stegsolve`.

 Navigate to blue pane 0 and you will notice that it looks like plain cancer.